 The configuration file has several sections marked as [SECTIONNAME].
 The [DEFAULT] section is mandatory and it contains the default global settings.
-Any other sections are optional and they are applied only when selected with the $-s_c$ --section option on the command line.
-Thus pdfgetx3 --config=test.cfg --section=nacl would read the parameters from the [nacl] section after reading the defaults.
+Any other sections are optional and they are applied only when selected with the $-s{\ell}$ --section option on the command line.
+Thus would read the parameters from the [nacl] section after reading the defaults.
 Having several sections in the configuration file is useful when there are multiple measurements that share most of the parameters, but differ in a few of them, for example in chemical composition.
 The configuration file can then contain sections per each sample that define only the composition, while all other parameters are specified just once in the global DEFAULT section.